smaestri/tutorial-spa-security/README.md

 # REST Authentication with Angular and Spring Securit

-This project is the source code of the [REST Authentication with Angular and Spring Security](http://www.effectivecoding.fr/).
+This project is the source code of the [REST Authentication with Angular and Spring Security](http://www.effectivecoding.fr) tutorial.

 ## Build backend